 - f_offset is the separation between the carrier frequency and the centre of the measurement filter;

-- f_offsetmax is either 12.5 MHz or the offset to the UMTS Tx band edge as defined in clause 3.4.1, , whichever is the greater.
+- f_offsetmax is either 12.5 MHz or the offset to the UMTS Tx band edge as defined in clause 3.4.1, in 3GPP TS 25.141 [10], whichever is the greater.

 - fmax is equal to f_offsetmax minus half of the bandwidth of the measuring filter.

 Inside any Inter RF Bandwidth gaps with Wgap < 2×ΔfOBUE for a multi-band RIB, emissions shall not exceed the cumulative sum of the minimum requirements specified at the Base Station RF Bandwidth edges on each side of the Inter RF Bandwidth gap.
-The minimum requirements for Base Station RF Bandwidth edge is specified in tables 9.7.3.4.2-1 to 9.7.3.4.2-10 below, where in this case:
+The minimum requirements for Base Station RF Bandwidth edge is specified in tables below, where in this case:

 - f is equal to 2.5MHz plus the separation between the Base Station RF Bandwidth edge frequency and the nominal -3dB point of the measuring filter closest to the Base Station RF Bandwidth edge.